 BICS Research Brief

-The intervention was tested using random assignment to divide eligible noncustodial parents into two groups: intervention and control.
-The targeted outcomes included increasing the number of parents who made payments and the amount they paid during the first three months after order establishment.
+The intervention was tested using random assignment to divide eligible cases into two groups: intervention and control.
+The targeted outcomes included increasing participation by both parents in the resolution meetings and the parents reaching an agreement on at least one outstanding legal issue on their case.

 The views expressed in this publication do not necessarily reflect the views or policies of OCSE, the Administration for Children and Families, or the U.S. Department of Health and Human Services.

 - PDF BICS Research Brief - Vermont.pdf (425.96 KB)